charliesire/FunQuant/papier_package/papier_package.md

-FunQuant allows to estimate the standard deviations of the estimators of the centroids for each Voronoi cell, highlighting the variance reduction obtained with the adapted sampling for the cells that do not contain $(0,0)$.
+FunQuant allows to estimate the standard deviations of the two coordinates of the estimators of the centroids for each Voronoi cell, highlighting the variance reduction obtained with the adapted sampling for the cells that do not contain $(0,0)$.

 ```r